help-me-mom/ng-mocks/README.md

 #### MockBuilder.mock

-If we want to create a mock copy out of anything, even a part of a kept module we should use `.mock`.
+If we want to turn anything into a mock object, even a part of a kept module we should use `.mock`.

 ```typescript
 beforeEach(() => {